Metallurgical assay: X-ray fluorescence

 The modern X-ray fluorescence (XRF) is also a non-destructive technique that is suitable for normal assaying requirements.
 It typically has an accuracy of 2 to 5 parts per thousand and is well-suited to relatively flat and large surfaces.
 It is a quick technique taking about three minutes, and the results can be automatically printed out by computer.

 One process for X-ray fluorescence assay involves melting the material in a furnace and stirring to make a homogeneous mix.
 Following this, a sample is taken from the centre of the molten sample.
 Samples are typically taken using a vacuum pin tube.
 The sample is then tested by X-ray fluorescence spectroscopy.

-Metallurgical assay is typically completed in this way to ensure that an accurate assay is performed.
+For quantitative XRF assays, calibration and control of sample geometry and matrix effects are important for reliable results.

 Fire assay/cupellation

-Colorado assay office – circa 1870 A.D.
+Colorado assay office – c.
+1870 A.D.

-The most elaborately accurate, but totally destructive, precious metal assay is fire assay.
+The most accurate, but totally destructive, precious metal assay is fire assay.
 (It may also be called by the critical cupellation step that separates precious metal from lead.)
 If performed on bullion to international standards, the method can be accurate on gold metal to 1 part in 10,000.
 If performed on ore materials using fusion followed by cupellation separation, detection may be in parts per billion.
 However, accuracy on ore material is typically limited to 3 to 5% of reported value.
 Although time-consuming, the method is the accepted standard applied for valuing gold ore as well as gold and silver bullion at major refineries and gold mining companies.

 In the case of fire assaying of gold and platinum ores, the lengthy time required to carry out an assay is generally offset by carrying out large numbers of assays simultaneously, and a typical laboratory will be equipped with several fusion and cupellation furnaces, each capable of taking multiple samples, so that several hundred analyses per day can be carried out.
 The principal advantage of fire assay is that large samples can be used, and these increase the accuracy in analyzing low-yield ores in the <1g/T range of concentration.